 The thing I like about Grafton street is, although it has shops and brands you know, it also has many that you won’t.

-The side streets which run off Grafton Street are like a mystery tour because you never know what you’ll find down them.
+The side streets which run off Grafton Street are like a mystery tour because you never know what you’ll find in them.

 Grafton Street is the home of buskers and impromptu performances.
 I think I’m right in saying that even Bono of U2 did a stint on the street.